nanoqsh/dunge/README.md

 * Shader code described as a single rust function
 * High degree of typesafety with minimal runtime checks
 * Desktop, WASM and Android support
-* Built-in and optional window and event loop creation
+* Optional built-in window and event loop

 ## Application area
 Currently the library is for personal use only.
 Although, over time I plan to stabilize API so that someone could use it for their tasks.